How to Develop Incredible Self-Discipline

 Intrinsic motivation is the opposite of extrinsic.
 Working towards a goal or achievement is driven completely by internal desires.

-If we display this motivation category, then the activity itself is the source of joy and fulfillment.
+If you display this motivation type, then the activity itself is the source of joy and fulfillment.

 Rather than being motivated by an award or to avoid punishment, being able to perform the task is motivation enough.

-Think about those people who love what they do, even without being paid or receiving any recognition.
+Think about those players who love to train, even if they’re not being forced to (maybe this is even you).
 That is clear intrinsic motivation at work.

 Here are some examples of intrinsic motivation: